sancifuentes/Static-Website/README.md

 # Static-Website
-Design and implementation of static website | Web Programming I
+Files for the final assignment in Web Programming I.